Ball State University: Cardinal Metrics

 Cardinal Metrics is an analytics agency in which students work with professional clients to provide analysis and consultation services.

 Cardinal WX

-Cardinal WX, or "Waking up with Cardinal Weather," a morning mobile show that provides news, weather, and lifestyle trends.
-The show airs 8 a.m.
-(Eastern) Friday mornings.
+Cardinal WX, or "Waking up with Cardinal Weather," is a morning mobile show that provides news, weather, and lifestyle trends.

 NewsLink Indiana

 NewsLink Indiana is a three-times-weekly 30-minute broadcast.
 The show covers local news, national news, entertainment, weather, and sports.
 NewsLink has won numerous Lower Great Lakes Regional Emmy Awards.

 Ball State Sports Link

 Ball State Sports Link started in 2009 as one of the university's immersive learning projects.
 Students cover athletics, including live remote productions, live-to-tape events, television programs, student-athlete features, Facebook live shows, and social media content.
-The programs also includes a digital radio broadcast, social media management and analytics, and podcasts.
+The programs also include a digital radio broadcast, social media management and analytics, and podcasts.

 WCRD

 WCRD is a non-commercial radio station operated full-time by Ball State students from studios in the David Letterman Communication and Media Building.